Chris-Graffagnino/cardano-node-guide/docs/securing-ssh-access.md

 -- Note: anything all-caps in between "<>" is an placeholder; e.g. `"<FILENAME>"` could be `"foo.txt"`.
 -- Note: anything in between "${}" is a variable that will be evaluated by your shell.

-* Author: Chris Graffagnino (stake-pool: __MASTR__)
+* Author: Chris Graffagnino, Cardano Ambassador (stake-pool: __MASTR__)

 First off, thank you for endeavoring to run a node on Cardano mainnet.
 You are a pioneer on the next financial operating-system for the world!

 Of course, with great privilege comes great responsibility.
-We must protect our nodesfrom nefarious actors that try to break in to our servers.
+We must protect our nodes from nefarious actors that try to break in to our servers.
 Let's get started on our first line of defense - secure SSH access.

 ## Generate private/public ssh keys
 ```